ibenkodehode/my-first-website/README.md

-# modulA-indie
+# my-first-website
-My first website!
-Dedicated to my lovely dog

 This is my very first website and was an assignment for class.
 Used HTML and CSS.